2. Smarter search

 Score Controls let you specify the type of articles you prefer, and determine how search results are ranked.

-For example, if you prefer recent articles in high impact journals, crank up the Year and Journal impact factor sliders.
+For example, if you prefer recent articles in high impact journals, crank up the Year and Journal quality sliders.
 This will boost the Score given to articles with those properties, increasing their ranking within your search results.

 Instead of viewing search results as a list, you can explore them graphically with our interactive visualizations.